gke/UAVXArm/wiki/UAVXArm32F4Startup.md

 Once again you only need to do this once or when loading the defaults or if you change the gyro selection pulldown - it should be on UAVXArm32 unless you are using analog gyros.

+#### Analog Gyros ####

+There is no temperature measurement available should you choose to use external analog gyros.
+The calibration described above in Step 4 is still required but the analog gyros obtain their offset biases each flight after arming.
+The aircraft needs to be motionless but there is no requirement for it to be level.
+You may freely switch between analog gyros and the MPU6xxx gyros.

 The Green LED and Yellow LEDs should be on.

 _Note: See Accelerometer Neutral Fine Tuning below._